TheTisiboth/ProductResultsComparison/README.md

 ## Installation

-You need to download the `olca withumf` library, and put the files in the directory where Julia is loaded.
+You need to download the latest [olca withumf library](https://github.com/msrocka/olca-rust/releases), and put the files in the directory where Julia is loaded.
 By default on windows, this directory is `C:\Users\User\openLCA-data-1.4\native\1.1.0\Windows\amd64`

 ## Run
 In order to run the programm, you need to provide the database location as an argument, prefixed with `-d`.